Poliovirus: Origin and serotypes

 The three serotypes of poliovirus, PV-1, PV-2, and PV-3, each have a slightly different capsid protein.
 Capsid proteins define cellular receptor specificity and virus antigenicity.
 PV-1 is the most common form encountered in nature, but all three forms are extremely infectious.
 As of March 2020, wild PV-1 is highly localized to regions in Pakistan and Afghanistan.
-Certification of the eradication of indigenous transmission occurred in September 2015 for wild PV-2, after last being detected in 1999, and in October 2019 for wild PV-3, after last being detected in 2012.
+Certification of the eradication of indigenous transmission of wild PV-2 occurred in September 2015, after last being detected in 1999, and in October 2019 for wild PV-3 after last being detected in 2012.
+However, circulating vaccine-derived poliovirus (variant poliovirus, cVDPV) of all three serotypes continues to circulate and cause paralysis, having been detected in 32 countries in 2023.